 - Identity information.
 This includes your full name and gender, date of birth, current address, employment history and driver’s licence number.

 - Public record information.
 This would include debt agreements, court judgments, writs and summons, bankruptcies and personal insolvencies.

 - Monthly repayment history.
-This sections details the monthly payment details for your credit accounts, such as personal loans, credit cards, mortgages and other credit accounts in your name.
+This section details the monthly payment details for your credit accounts, such as personal loans, credit cards, mortgages and other credit accounts in your name.